Your service probably enforces some kind of authentication in order for applications to talk to your service on behalf of a user.

 In DevKit, connection management and authentication support are closely related.
 While a general purpose connection management framework is available for most protocols, OAuth authentication handles connection management differently.
-If you are not familiar with OAuth, refer to Dancing with OAuth: Understanding How Authentication Works, a widely-cited and accessible overview of how the different flavors of OAuth work.
+If you are not familiar with OAuth, refer to the Oauth website for resources to learn how it works.

 This document assumes you have already created a connector project with at least some basic functionality, and are now ready to implement authentication on your connector.